 - Schedule window and equipment deployment (power units, power supply)

-Practical guide: step by step to the opening after breakthrough
+Practical guide: step by step to an opening after breakthrough

 - As-built assessment: drawings, detection of utilities/reinforcement, material testing.